 Are you thinking to give your cooking den a new look and wondering Is It Cheaper To Paint Or Reface Kitchen Cabinet?

-To be honest, painting cabinets provides an instant face-lift to the kitchen.
-It is easy, quick, and cheap option that many opt for.
+To be honest, painting cabinets provide an instant face-lift to the kitchen.
+It is an easy, quick, and cheap option to consider.

-However, I opted to reface the cabinets that had their lifespan nearing to the end.
+I chose to reface the cabinets that were nearing their end of life.

 What is Kitchen Cabinet Refacing?

 Cabinet refacing is a cheaper method of achieving incredible results for your kitchen.
-It involves replacement of old cabinet doors, drawers, knobs, and handles with a factory finished hardwood paneling.
+It involves the replacement of old cabinet doors, drawers, knobs, and handles with factory-finished hardwood paneling.

-In contrast, cabinet painting is simply covering up the imperfections and damaged parts of cabinet’s exterior with a coat of paint.
+In contrast, cabinet painting is simply covering up the imperfections and damaged parts of the cabinet’s exterior with a coat of paint.

 Should you Reface or Repaint Kitchen Cabinets?

 The cost of cabinet refacing and painting are both lower than the cost of buying a new kitchen.
 Yet, in comparison, refacing cabinets is definitely more expensive than painting them.

-TIP : Deciding which road to take, It all depends about your cabinets surface condition and if you are bored with design of your current kitchen fronts.
+TIP: When you Decie which road to take, ask yourself in what condition is your cabinet surface and if you are bored with design of your current kitchen fronts?

 To reface the kitchen cabinet becomes essential when your doors and knobs are no longer in place, are cracked, and maybe wilting as well.
 Such imperfections cannot be covered up for long.
 Therefore, you should replace the cabinet doors, drawer front, knobs, and handles all together.